Copyleft-Cloud/notes/001-Getting-Started/Setup-AWS.md

 ### STEP 1: Go To https://aws.amazon.com/

-### STEP 2 :Sign Up for an AWS Account
+### STEP 2: Sign Up for an AWS Account
 - We'll be signing up using the Admin Account
 - Email: (e.g. admin@example.com)
 - Name: (e.g. Domain Administrator)
 - Password: (e.g. Generate a Strong Password)

-Reminder: Let’s Use our Password Vault to Generate and Store another KickAss Password!
+Reminder: Let’s Use our Password Vault to Generate and Store another Kickass Password!

 ### STEP 3: Complete the Sign Up Form
 - Accept the Terms